cncf/wg-serverless/workflow/spec/spec.md

 The wait-for-completion property defines if the Invoke state should wait until execution of the local workflow is completed or not.

-Each local workflow receives a copy of the Invoke state's input data.
+Each invoked workflow receives a copy of the Invoke state's input data.
 Local workflows executed are not allowed to edit the caller workflows' data.